WCAG 2.1 · Level A · Perceivable

 Should I describe every image with long alt text?

-Are CSS background images covered?
+Are CSS background images covered by 1.1.1?

 Other Perceivable criteria